zyf0717/zyf0717.github.io/_posts/2020-06-23-pi-clustering-hardware.markdown

 For the worker nodes, I chose [Raspberry Pi 4 Model Bs](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).
 A few weeks back, the 8GB RAM models were not released, so I went with the 4GB RAM models.
 Notwithstanding, 4GB RAM seems more than sufficient for a headless Ubuntu server 20.04 setup.

-I decided to power the three Pis through [PoE HATs](https://www.raspberrypi.org/products/poe-hat/) rather than through the def ault USB-C. This arrangement reduces the amount of cables and wires significantly, though it costs more than the USB-C option.
+I decided to power the three Pis through [PoE HATs](https://www.raspberrypi.org/products/poe-hat/) rather than through the default USB-C. This arrangement reduces the amount of cables and wires significantly, though it costs more than the USB-C option.

-[Samsung EVO Plus MicroSDs](https://www.samsung.com/sg/memory-storage/evo-plus-microsd-card-with-sd-adapter-100/MB-MC64GAAPC/) were used for its decent read and write speeds and low cost, particularly after a discount at time of purchase.
-Perhaps at some point I might migrate the setup to USB storage when USB boot is fully supported.
+[Samsung EVO Plus MicroSDs](https://www.samsung.com/sg/memory-storage/evo-plus-microsd-card-with-sd-adapter-100/MB-MC64GAAPC/) are used for its decent read and write speeds and low cost, particularly after a discount at time of purchase.
+Perhaps at some point I might migrate the setup to some form of high-speed USB storage after USB boot is fully supported.

 ## 3. Networking